tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 A strong production answer is often hybrid retrieval: combine sparse and dense retrieval, then rerank.
 Sparse retrieval catches exact matches.
 Dense retrieval catches semantic matches.
 A reranker can then score the candidates more carefully.

 I would start with hybrid retrieval for high-value knowledge search.
 BM25 handles exact terms and identifiers, embeddings handle semantic similarity, and a reranker improves precision before the final context is sent to the LLM.

+## July 4, 2026

+Elastic search uses inverted index.

+> What's inverted index?

+There are two types of search :

+1. Term based search

+2. Embedding based search

+**Term based serach**: It's a lexical search.
+It means you are actually searching the string.

+**Embedded based search**: First you create a search query into embeddings.
+Next you search it against embeddings. **Retrieval** is responsible for getitng the releavant embeddings.

+How do we know quality of the retriever?

+1. Context precision : how much relevant document were retreived

+2. Context recall : after the retieved data, how much docs were relevant

+K nearest neighbor is brute force embeddgin search algo: find embedding of the search query compare it against all the embeddings and give it a score pick up top k ranked result

+### chunking

+before sending text to embedding, you can use chunking.
+You pick up a chunk size and break into multiple chunks.
+Youc an use overalpping with it or wirhotu it

+> What's the difference ? what's overlapping

+chunk size hsould not be greater than context length of the generative model. also not greater than context limit of model

+> wha'ts context length: total number of tokens that can be processed by a model in one epoch .
+How is context limit differnt ? i dont know

+Benefit of small chunk size

+1. more diverse info
+2. fit more chunks into context window

+Drawbacks of small chunks
+1. loss of information
+2. more computation
+3. more chunk size, double the embedding vectos required to store

+> remember you chain of thouhgs, expalin gby by for models to be bettter at tasks when prompting

+### Planning

+Foundation model are not great for planning.
+Becuase auto regresssive model are not good at plannign becuase they cannot backgrack.

+> So codex has planning mode and claude. is it not good?

+### Tool calling

+a tools ia  function , function calling is just invoking a tool.
+Model can be turned into agents.

+Control Flow : order of execution in a plannign is called.